revk/ESP32-EPD/README.md

 A number of PCBs designs are included.
 The most work on this code as been done using the `EPD75` (mono) display.
 It will need more work for colour OLED displays and black/white/red e-paper.

+## LEDs

+You can set LED by `command/EPD/rgb` and a string of LED colour letters.

 ## Widgets

 Each widget has basic settings with *type*, and position (*x*/*y*), and alignment (*left*/*centre*/*right* and *top*/*middle*/*bottom*) and the *size* of the widget, and, of course a *content* setting.
 Some widgets may reference other settings as well in the way they work.